Skip to main content

 Comparing price to your chance of winning

-The price only means something next to your actual chance of winning the hand — your equity (the subject of its own lesson).
+The price only means something next to your actual chance of winning the hand: your equity — roughly, your probability of winning — which is covered in depth in its own lesson.
 The rule is simple: